PaghdalDarshil/CS503/Week 10/readme.md

 - Experience how UID/GID mapping works in practice
 - Observe how capabilities function inside user namespaces

-## Prerequisites
-- Access to a Linux machine (Ubuntu 20.04+ or other modern distribution)
-- Unprivileged user namespace support must be enabled
-- Basic command-line familiarity

 ## Checking System Compatibility
 Before starting the lab, check if your system supports unprivileged user namespaces: